Ewooral/React-JS/ReadMe.md

 * React calls the Welcome component with {name: 'Sara'} as the props.
 * Our Welcome component returns a <h1>Hello, Sara</h1> element as the result.
 * React DOM efficiently updates the DOM to match <h1>Hello, Sara</h1>.

+## Note: Always start component names with a capital letter.

+[React treats components starting with lowercase letters as DOM tags.
+For example, <div /> represents an HTML div tag, but <Welcome /> represents a component and requires Welcome to be in scope.]